The Visitor (play): ACT 1

 The reader is introduced to two characters: Freud and Anna.
-It is the year 1938, the war is about to begin, and Nazis have already invaded Vienna.
+It is 1938, the war is about to begin, and Nazis have already invaded Vienna.
 Freud, like many other Jews, must leave.
 In order to do so, he must sign a paper stating he has been treated exceptionally by the Nazi regime.
 Freud is ill.
 A commentary is made regarding children and adults: children are naturally born as philosophers because they ask questions, whereas adults are boring because they have stopped asking questions.

 ACT 2

 A new character is introduced: the Gestapo officer.
 He has already been to Freud's house before, when he confiscated his books to burn them.
 Now he has returned to ask for money in exchange of “freedom”.
 Freud indicates where the money is, and the officer is surprised by its quantity.
 He insults Freud and all other Jews.
 Anna is infuriated and psychoanalyzes him to cause embarrassment.
 As a result, she is taken to the Gestapo for questioning.
 Before leaving, she reminds her father to sign the paper and reassures him that everything will be alright.